Top 12 Satoshi Nakamoto Quotes

 1. The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.

 This quote was written into the genesis block of the Bitcoin blockchain and has remained there since the cryptocurrency was created.
 Bitcoin was established just after the Great Financial Crisis in 2008 to give people control over their own money.
 The identity of Satoshi Nakamoto remains a mystery to this day.

 2. If you don’t believe it or don’t get it, I don’t have the time to try to convince you, sorry.

 Nakamoto was busy and preferred spending his time writing code that would improve the Bitcoin network.
-The above quote was in response to Bitshares’ founder who had made a statement at the time that there was a need for peer banks to allow for fast transactions.
+The above quote was in response to Bitshares’ founder, who had made a statement at the time that there was a need for peer banks to allow for fast transactions.

 3. The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
 We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.
 Their massive overhead costs make micropayments impossible.